medbalighhamdi/Patterns.DistributedJoins/README.md

 # Distributed Joins

 Distributed join is a pattern for HTTP-based microservices.
-They allow streamlining remote service consumption on a single interface basis with optimum performance following HTTP clients' usage best practices.
+They enable streamlining remote service consumption on a single interface basis, with optimal performance following HTTP clients' usage best practices.

-# Patterns and sub-patterns
+# Pattern and sub-patterns introductions

 Distributed joins englobes an ensemble of collaborating sub-patterns.